Irfan257/Watermark-Sync-With-Connecting/README.md

-# Watermark-Sync-With-Connecting
+# Watermark-Sync-With-Connection
-**Watermark Sync With Your Connecting - FiveM**
+**Watermark Sync With Your Connection - FiveM**

-Watermark System Sync With Your Connecting, Text Will Change Color If Your Ping High To Orange Or Red Color, You Can Change Configuration Ping In Watermark.lua
+Watermark System Sync With Your Connection, Text Will Change Color If Your Ping High To Orange Or Red Color, You Can Change Configuration Ping In Watermark.lua
 * Basic From : [mb_watermarkPing](https://github.com/jetpnix/mb_watermarkPing) & [Simple Watermark](https://forum.cfx.re/t/release-simple-watermark/7140)